 Currently the following options exist:

 - In house recycling – there may be ways you can recycle some of your GRP waste in-house, particularly if you use a spray-up or casting process.
 Grinding to fine filler is a proven route but is difficult to achieve economically, but grinding so that some fibre length is retained creates a reinforcing filler which is more valuable.
 Ecowolf (Florida, USA) provides equipment for incorporating GRP regrind in spray up processes.
 Conenor (Finland) provides advice / R&D services for multilayer extrusion which can incorporate GRP regrind.

-- Cement kiln (Recycling/recovery) – Mixes shredded composite parts / offcuts with other waste to feed into cement kilns.
-Organic resin is burnt for energy, inorganic components become feedstock for cement.
-CFRP can also be treated this way but recycling is preferable.
-Check with your waste management contractor, or Agecko can arrange this.
-Neocomp in Germany (formerly operated by Zajons) promotes this process specifically for the composites industry.
+- Cement kiln recycling – Mixes shredded composite parts / offcuts with other waste to feed into cement kilns.
+Organic resin is burnt for energy, inorganic glass and filler become feedstock for cement.
+Neowa in Germany promotes this process specifically for the composites industry.
 This recycles the glass and mineral fillers recycled into the cement.

 - Energy recovery – Several of our members are now sending GRP waste for energy recovery.
 Check with your waste management contractor, or Agecko can arrange this.
 The glass and filler will go to ash, but in some cases the bottom ash from incinerators is recycled as backfill rather than landfilled.
 You may want to ask whether the incinerator bottom ash (IBA) will be recycled (as aggregate or in building products) or landfilled, and whether the waste is being exported for incineration overseas.
 Incineration with (or without) energy recovery, even where the ash is used as backfill/ aggregate, does not meet the definition of recycling in the EU Waste Framework Directive (or Waste (England and Wales) Regulations).